ebingrav/avwiki/Alchemical_Ingredients_-_Electrical_or_Resistant_to_Lightning.md

 ### Electrical or resistant to lightning alchemy ingredients

 -   [coiled electrolobe
-    tentacles](Coiled_Electrolobe_Tentacles "wikilink") (skinned from a
+    tentacles](Coiled_Electrolobe_Tentacles.md "wikilink") (skinned from
-    long-tentacled electrolobe)
+    a long-tentacled electrolobe)
--   The [electro-lobe](Electro-lobe "wikilink"), too (pill item, skinned from the Rim electrolobe that's not "long-tentacled" or "hovering")
+-   The [electro-lobe](Electro-lobe.md "wikilink"), too (pill item, skinned from the Rim electrolobe that's not "long-tentacled" or "hovering")
 -   [Stormfront](Stormfront "wikilink")

 ### Likely items that have not been confirmed